Project 2

 Resources

-🚨 Any text, images, or media you put into these tools will be used to train and improve AI programs.
+Any text, images, or media you put into these tools may be used to train and improve AI programs.
 For that reason do not share overly private information or media; if you have concerns, contact your instructor.

 Text